What is Endurance Testing?

 This section discusses the advantages of endurance testing as given below-

 - When the system runs for a longer period, it might face performance-related problems.
-Endurance testing helps in finding these issues and checks the software’s durability.
+It helps in finding these issues and checks the software’s durability.

 - Endurance testing helps in finding bugs related to a memory leak.

-- Endurance testing gives confidence to the development team and the client that the system will run smoothly for a longer period without any maintenance, especially during long weekends.
+- It gives confidence to the development team and the client that the system will run smoothly for a longer period without any maintenance, especially during long weekends.

 - Like other performance testing types, endurance testing also results in customer satisfaction.
-Performance issues arising once the system is available with the users would result in reputation damage.
+Performance issues arising once the system is available to the users would result in reputation damage.

-- Another advantage of endurance testing is a reduction in maintenance cost which can be higher if certain performance-related issues are not found during the testing cycle.
+- Another advantage is a reduction in maintenance cost which can be higher if certain performance-related issues are not found during the testing cycle.